cocos/cocos-docs/en/getting-started/quick-start.md

 // Game.js
     spawnNewStar: function() {
         // ...
-        // deliver the concrete example of the Game component into the star component newStar.getComponent('Star').game = this;
+        // A reference to the game object is temporarily stored on the star component newStar.getComponent('Star').game = this;
     },
 ```